-Study Puts Puerto Rico Death Toll Near 5,000 From Hurricane Maria In 2017
+Study Puts Puerto Rico Death Toll From Hurricane Maria Near 5,000

 "Our approach is complementary to that and it provides a different kind of estimate and a different kind of insight into the impact of the hurricane," says Caroline Buckee, a lead author of the new study and epidemiologist at the Harvard T.H.
 Chan School of Public Health.
 The researchers suggested that the government in Puerto Rico could use its methods in an even larger survey to reduce the large uncertainties in their findings.

-The Harvard study covers a greater time period than The New York Times' calculation and that could partly account for the much higher figure.
+The Harvard study covers a greater time period than The New York Times' calculation, a difference that could partly account for the much higher figure.

 The household survey is a widely accepted technique for estimating casualties following a disaster.
-The technique can be misleading if the sample isn't truly random or if some households have been wiped out altogether and are therefore missing from the survey – in which case the result would underestimate the true toll.
+But it can be misleading if the sample isn't truly random or if some households have been wiped out altogether and are therefore missing from the survey.
+In the latter, the result would underestimate the true toll.
 In fact, the Harvard team says its results are "likely to be an underestimate" because of this bias.

 National